TAMU-CSCE435-Pearce/Project_2024/Report.md

-When your program works with these parameters, you can write a shell script that will run a for loop over the parameters above (e.g., on 64 processors, perform runs that invoke algorithm2 for Sorted, ReverseSorted, and Random data).
+When your program works with these parameters, you can write a shell script that will run a for loop over the parameters above (e.g., on 64 processors, perform runs that invoke algorithm for Sorted, ReverseSorted, and Random data).

 ### 4c.
 You should measure the following performance metrics
 - `Time`